5 Signs of a Bad Web Design Agency

 - Sets clear expectations (e.g., WordPress theme, layout, speed, font size, etc.)

-A bad web design agency prevents clients from demanding or asking a lot of revisions, so they cannot present mockups and prototypes.
-You should be able to check your website in various stages before launching in order to check it and address any concerns.
+A bad design agency prevents clients from demanding.
+Or asking a lot of revisions, so they cannot present mockups and prototypes.
+You should be able to check your website in various stages.
+Before launching in order to check it and address any concerns.
 Before launching your website, a good web designer should be able to present the following:

 - Static mockup of your website